 How to avoid the Beijing Teahouse Scam

 As explained above, just don’t go with them.
 Instead, invite them to go with you to a place you already know, or ignore them, or swear at them.
 Up to you!
-But absolutely, if anyone approaches you around there and starts steering you towards the green-shaded area on the above map, set your alarm bells and red flags and however friendly they seem, don’t go with them!
+But absolutely, if anyone approaches you around there and starts steering you towards the green-shaded area on the above map, set your alarm bells and red flags and however friendly they seem, simply do not go with them.

 Have you experienced the Beijing Teahouse Scam?
 Leave a comment below!

 Remember to get a VPN service before arriving in China; I always use Express VPN, which you can sign up for by clicking the banner above.
 If you’re wondering what a VPN is and why you need one in China, check out my post on the Great Firewall

 (This page contains affiliate links i.e. if you follow the links from this page to Agoda or Trip and make a purchase, 4corners7seas will receive a commission from them.
 This commission comes out of their profit margin at no extra cost to you; thank you in advance should you choose to do so!)